UPPS 07.04.03 - Solicitation on Campus

 litter or deface the campus grounds, such as chalking, graffiti, flyers in unapproved locations, etc.

-On the San Marcos Campus, amplified sound will only be allowed in the mall area and LBJ Student Center Amphitheatre from 11:00 a.m. to 1:00 p.m. and 5:00 p.m. to 10:00 p.m.
+On the San Marcos campus, amplified sound will only be allowed in the mall areas and LBJ Student Center Amphitheatre from 11:00 a.m. to 1:00 p.m. and 5:00 p.m. to 10:00 p.m.
 Amplified sound, including radios and loud music, may be allowed in Sewell Park from 8:00 a.m. to 10:00 p.m.
-Amplified sound hours on the Round Rock Campus must be coordinated with the director of the Round Rock Campus, or designee.
+Amplified sound hours on the Round Rock campus must be coordinated with the Round Rock Student Affairs supervisor, or designee.

 PROCEDURES FOR CONDUCTING RAFFLES ON CAMPUS

 Groups authorized to conduct raffles under the Charitable Raffle Enabling Act (Art.
-179 F, Vernon’s Texas Civil Statutes), hereafter referred to as a “qualified organization,” may conduct raffles on campus, if approved, with proper documentation, by Student Involvement @LBJSC or by the director of the Round Rock Campus, or designee.
+179 F, Vernon’s Texas Civil Statutes), hereafter referred to as a qualified organization, may conduct raffles on campus, if approved, with proper documentation, by Student Involvement @LBJSC or by the Round Rock Student Affairs supervisor, or designee.
 Qualified organizations include non-profit organizations that:

 do not devote a substantial part of their activities to attempting to influence legislation; and